endoflife-date/endoflife.date/products/alpinelinux.md

 ---

-> [Alpine Linux](https://alpinelinux.org/) is a security-oriented, lightweight Linux distribution based on musl libc and busybox.
+> [Alpine Linux](https://alpinelinux.org/) is a security-oriented, lightweight Linux distribution
+> based on musl libc and busybox.

 There are several releases of Alpine Linux available at the same time.
 There is no fixed release cycle but rather a snapshot of edge is taken every 6 months as a release.
 Stable releases are supported normally for 2 years.
 Security fixes beyond that are on request and when patches are available.

-Only the latest release (ie `v3.16` at this time) gets bug fixes, prior supported releases only get security fixes.
+Only the latest release (i.e. `v3.16` at this time) gets bug fixes, prior supported releases only get security fixes.